“When God is tugging on your heart, you just do it,” | Odessa native offers family plot to victims of mass shooting

 Hadden is asking people to email him at Benj1018@msn.com, or contact Sunset Memorial Gardens directly.

-Hadden said another person with two lots oat Sunset may also be interested in donating their plots as well.
+Hadden said another person with two lots at Sunset may also be interested in donating their plots as well.